mellinoe/veldrid-docs/articles/shaders.md

 A [ShaderDescription](xref:Veldrid.ShaderDescription) takes two pieces of information.
 The first piece is the [stage](xref:Veldrid.ShaderStages) the shader is applicable to.
 The second piece of information is an API-specific byte array containing the shader code itself.
 The contents of this byte array depend on the specific graphics API being used (see [GraphicsDevice.BackendType](xref:Veldrid.GraphicsDevice#Veldrid_GraphicsDevice_BackendType)).

-* Direct3D11: `ShaderBytes` must contain HLSL bytecode.
+* Direct3D11: `ShaderBytes` must contain HLSL bytecode or ASCII-encoded HLSL text (Shader Model 5).
 * Vulkan: `ShaderBytes` must contain SPIR-V bytecode.
 * OpenGL: `ShaderBytes` must contain ASCII-encoded GLSL text.
 * OpenGL ES: `ShaderBytes` must contain ASCII-encoded GLSL ES text.
-* Metal: `ShaderBytes` must contain Metal bytecode (a "metallib" file created using the `metallib` tool).
+* Metal: `ShaderBytes` must contain UTF8-encoded Metal text or Metal bytecode (a "metallib" file created using the `metallib` tool).
 NOTE: Metal bytecode is platform-specific -- it is compiled differently for macOS and iOS, and the two versions cannot be used interchangeably.
 You must provide the correct version for the platform you are targetting.

 ## Shader Resources